 Purchasing table and chair dining sets for dining spaces is the easy way to decorate.
 However, options to choose pieces individually allow for more flexibility in meeting specific needs in room size and decor.
-Such things as ceiling height and whether the space is rectangular or square come into play, which will impact what style of chairs look best.
+When choosing the right dining chair styles for large or small spaces, such things as ceiling height and whether the space is rectangular or square come into play, which will impact what style of chairs look best.
 While the table remains a centerpiece, it is the surrounding seating that everyone views first, and this important selection requires some thought along with a few practical design techniques.

 The Basics of Choosing Arm Chairs and Side Chairs